asonnenber/me/_pages/cv.md

 * Developing procedural efficiencies and updating process manuals to reflect changes
 * Coordinating the flow of processed materials to branches and external libraries

-**Casual Catering Supervisor/Cafeteria Associate**.
-Captain Con Ltd., October 2008 - July 2024
+**Casual Catering Supervisor/Cafeteria Associate**, Captain Con Ltd., October 2008 - July 2024
 * Food prep, cooking and creation of recipes and menus
 * Staff coordination and supervision at catering events
 * Cash handling, counting, and bookkeeping